Anna Gohman

 Writer, Editor, Reporter

-Campus/City writer for the Daily Free Press and environmental reporter for The Emerald Review
+Campus/City writer for the Daily Free Press, environmental reporter for The Emerald Review, intern at The Fifth Estate

 Contact me at: annagohman7@gmail.com